unimelb/unimelb-design-system/views/pages/getting-started.slim.md

 .headerless
 .jumpnav

-h1.aligned-title Design System Usage Instructions
+h1.aligned-title Getting started

 section.lead.left
-  p Creating a new site using the Design System requires setting up a basic page markup and then using either the <a href="/layouts">example layouts</a> or <a href="/components">components</a> to place component inside the <code>div role="main"</code>.
+  p Creating a new site using the Design System requires setting up a basic page markup and then using the <a href="/components">components</a> and <a href="/layouts">example layouts</a> to build pages.

-p Demonstration examples of this code can be found for many different page types in our <a href="/layouts">example layouts directory</a> similar to these:
+p If you notice an issue or have a suggestion for a new component or feature, please <a href="https://staff.unimelb.edu.au/services/it-support/web-help#/">log a support ticket</a> (staff login required) or <a href="https://github.com/marcom-unimelb/unimelb-design-system/issues">create an issue on GitHub</a>.

 hr